 The Big Island of Hawaii

 The Big Island is the largest of all the islands in Hawaii.
 With a total area of 4,028 square miles (10,430 square km.), it is bigger than all the islands in the Hawaiian archipelago combined.
-At approximately 400,000 years old, Big Island is also the youngest of all the islands in Hawaii.
+At approximately 400,000 years old, Big Island is also the youngest of Hawaii’s islands.

-Aside from the majestic volcanoes, there’s so much to see on this amazing island.
+Aside from the majestic volcanoes, this amazing island has so much to see.
 White sand and black sand beaches, towering waterfalls, lava caves, and rainforests.
 If you’re lucky, you can see dolphins, sea turtles, coral reefs, manta rays, and Humpback Whales.

 Places To See On the Big Island